 Activation Lock, enabled automatically when you turn on Find My iPhone, is designed to prevent anyone else from using your iPhone, iPad, iPod touch, or Apple Watch if it is ever lost or stolen.
 A device with Activation Lock enabled requires the owner's Apple ID and password before it can be used, even if it is erased or reactivated.

 Last year, a number of users who purchased a brand new iPhone experienced an Activation Lock issue where their device was locked to someone else's Apple ID

 .
-The tool to check the Activation Lock status of a device had been available since October 2014.
+The tool to check the Activation Lock status of a device had been available since October 2014

 in our forums